Helsinki-Malmi Airport: Alternative airport

 In June 2005, the Ministry of Transport and Communications ordered the Civil Aviation Administration to formulate a new assessment of the alternatives and costs for a new general aviation airport near Helsinki.
 In February 2008, the Ministry of Transport and Communications commissioned an environmental impact assessment (EIA) of the alternative sites.
 In preparing the EIA, it turned out to be problematic that neither the Ministry nor any other party had a concrete project to build a new airport.
 The Ministry made in early 2010 a proposal to relevant planning authorities to organise co-operation in carrying out the EIA.
 Based on the response, the Ministry concluded that the preparation of the EIA would not be continued without participation of the authorities responsible for land-use planning.
 The question of a future general aviation airport would be studied in future regional land use plans.

 Current use

 The airport is popular among people who like outdoor exercise because its environment offers natural scenery and a nature path encircles the airport area.

-In July 2019, the airport was exceptionally used as a concert venue for Ed Sheeran's Divide Tour, which became the most attended in Finland's history with over 100,000 visitors over two days.
+On 23 and 24 July 2019, the airport hosted Ed Sheeran's ÷ Tour for a total 108,000 attendees, setting a record for total tickets sold for two shows in Finland.